KalpitChandekar/KalpitChandekar/README.md

 🔭 I’m currently working on Improving My Frontend Skills at Salk AI

-🌱 I’m currently learning Next JS
+🌱 I’m currently learning Next JS and Typescript

 👯 I’m looking to collaborate on Frontend Projects